fvntr/data-structures/README.md

-#data-structures
+#js-data-structures

-This is a project I completed as a student at [Telegraph Academy](http://telegraphacademy.com).
-This project was worked on with a pair.
+This is a compilation of common data structures built in JS